markjaquith/page-links-to/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-Page Links To allows you to make a WordPress page or post link to a URL of your choosing, instead of their WordPress post or page.
+Page Links To allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress post or page.

 == Description ==

-Page Links To is a plugin that allows you to make a WordPress pages or posts link to a URL of your choosing, instead of their WordPress page or post URL.
+Page Links To is a plugin that allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress page or post URL.
 It also will redirect people who go to the old (or "normal") URL to the new one, using a redirect style of your choosing (`301 Moved Permanently` is standard, but you can enable `302 Moved Temporarily` redirects if you wish.)

 This is useful for setting up navigational links to non-WordPress sections of your site or to off-site resources.